-- Children may enter school without immunizations if a physician or his/her designee provides a written testament that immunizations may be detrimental to the child's health. - 2.
-Children may enter school without immunizations if the parent objects, in writing, to the immunizations on religious grounds or on the basis of a strong moral or ethical conviction similar to a religious belief.
+- 1. Children may enter school without immunization(s) if a physician provides a written testament that immunizations may be detrimental to the child's health. - 2.
+Children may enter school without immunization(s) if the parent objects, in writing, to the immunizations in religious beliefs or on the basis of a strong moral or ethical conviction.